J. WARREN TOMPKINS

 Mr. Tompkins currently acts as the executive director to the Conservative Solutions Project, a 501(c)4 promoting conservative values in government.

 Aside from politics, Mr. Tompkins has served on many boards throughout the state.
-In the past he served on the Board of Visitors to the Medical University of South Carolina and on the Board at the Governors School for Math and Science Foundation, on the Board of Directors for the Capital City Club and was a member of the board at Burlingame Country Club in North Carolina.
-Currently, he serves as the Vice President of the Cockaboose Railroad Corporation.
+In the past he served on the Board of Visitors to the Medical University of South Carolina, on the Board at the Governors School for Math and Science Foundation, on the Board of Directors for the Capital City Club, was a member of the board at Burlingame Country Club in North Carolina, and served as the Vice President of the Cockaboose Railroad Corporation.